wuzhengy/TAU/TAU_DHT.md

                                                      -> frostwire DHT get/put thread3 -> libtorrent put/get
 ```
 TAU has 4 thread pools: mutable put, mutable get; immutable put, immutable get.
 The thread number in each pool starts from 2, and will be changed dynamically according to the response successful rate.
 The threads are working on a task queue, which is a hash based linked queue providing log(N) level of key uniqueness searching ability.

+## Expiry and pick_least_important to delete strategy
+The data hash table will be full sometime.
+When new items come in, the current libtorrent will pick_least_important item based on the distance and annoucers to erase.
+This will potentially cause hackers to generate data items and nodes to increase importance and occupy resources.
+The request based data cache strategy will replace this delete strategy with shorter expiry time.
+Since in the TAU network, data service is request based, the data will not need to stay in cache for too long.
+In libtorrent, the protocol defines 2 hours as minimum.
+We will change this to an average blocktime, 5 minutes.
+This will increase the circulation of the cache.